aws-samples/amazon-kinesis-data-analytics-examples/EventEnrichment/README.md

     }

-The reference location data (`location_data.csv`) we are using in the S3 for the sample code, looks like this -
+The reference location data (`src/main/resources/location_data.csv`) we are using in the S3 for the sample code, looks like this -

     role,location
     developer,Building-I